My name is Kirsty and I am Louis’ mammy, founding trustee of 4Louis and this is Louis’ story.

 Michael fell on to the bed and was silent, while my mum fell to the floor screaming.
-I had to get out as just wanted to smash the room up, to scream and shout!
-Out-side, Michael called his mum: “We’ve lost Louis.”
+I had to get out as I just wanted to smash the room up, to scream and shout!
+Outside, Michael called his mum, “We’ve lost Louis.”
 I called Michael's dad.
 “Hello?”

 “Paul...,” I said through tears - and fell to the floor.
 Michael took the phone from me and let his dad know that our little boy had died.

 Back at my mum's we waited for Michael's mum and dad.
 We were all in tears and could not believe this had happened to us!
-Things like this just don’t happen anymore, we told ourselves the next day we returned to the hospital, where we were told what was going to happen, and I was given a tablet and asked to return on Thursday.
+Things like this just don’t happen anymore.
+We returned to the hospital, where we were told what was going to happen, and I was given a tablet and asked to return on Thursday.

 The next 12 days were terrible; we were just waiting, to lay baby Louis to rest.
 Finally, on 22nd December, we held a Tigger - themed cremation where every one wore something orange and we set off orange balloons.
 Even Louis' casket was Winnie the Pooh themed, with beautiful pictures of Winnie and friends playing on the clouds.
 The service was beautiful, with a reading of a poem by my dad, and a reading written by Michael's mum Carol about, her memories of me being pregnant with Louis.
 We could not believe the incredible support we received from family and friends..